 Wildlife Photographer, Linda Kelly expresses, "I capture images for people to feel something.
+I’m shot opportunity driven but with a focus on protecting natural habitats, ecosystems and wildlife."

-Photography takes not only a good eye but patience, good lighting, timing and a little luck for that great moment.
+Linda continues, "Photography takes not only a good eye but patience, good lighting, timing and a little luck for that great moment.
 Either way, I just love being out there because my kind of shooting is a passion and lifestyle.
+I love capturing beautiful scenics, horses, and humorous situations with dogs.
+I also like working with natural light when shooting portraits."

-Having been diagnosed with a progressive neurological motion disorder, makes me want to capture wildlife action even more.
-In spite of being challenged with hard tremors and etc. from Parkinson’s (PD), I find ways to still get the shot.
+"Having been diagnosed with a progressive neurological motion disorder, it makes me want to capture the fast action even more.
+In spite of being challenged with tremors, weakness, pain, and balance from Parkinson’s (PD), I find ways to still get the shot.
 I upgraded to a faster and mirrorless lighter weight camera, the Canon EOS R5.
-I set my camera on shutter speed priority, and use a long 800mm zoom reach with an excellent stabilizer.
-Tripods are cumbersome so a monopod works well, and I use a foam pool noodle for my truck window that can stabilize any camera.
+I shoot at shutter speed priority, and use a long 800mm zoom with an excellent stabilizer.
+I use a monopod, and a foam pool noodle for my truck window that can prop and protect my camera.
 There’s even a shake reduction filter in editing if needed.
-Most important, I have a husband who helps me haul my gear.
+Most important, I have a wonderful husband who helps haul my gear.
 Throughout my challenging PD journey, I plan to keep sharing how nature and animals influence happiness in life, not just for myself but for anyone enjoying my images.
 And, I hope to inspire others with PD to not give up on their passions."

-In addition to Linda’s lifelong love for wildlife photography, she has had a career as an art director and graphic designer.
+In addition to Linda’s lifelong love for photography, she has had a career as an art director and graphic designer.
 Her graphics background gives her photography a creative edge.

 In the 1980s, before moving to Montana, Linda owned a successful marketing and advertising agency in Madison, Wisconsin.
 She is equally talented in print, video, online and broadcast production.